gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 I remember iteratively simplifying a complicated class that manually allocated and (sometimes) deallocated memory, was meant to handle generic things, and so on.
 All the class did, as it turned out, was allocate a pointer, later check whether the pointer was null or not, and...that's it.
 Yeah that's a boolean in my book.
 True/false, nothing more to it.

 I feel that's the step that's the hardest to timebox because each round of simplification opens new avenues to simplify further.
-Use your best judgement here and stay on the conservative side.
+Use your best judgment here and stay on the conservative side.
 Focus on tangible goals such as security, correctness and performance, and stray away from subjective criteria such as 'clean code'.

 In my experience, upgrading the C++ standard in use in the project can at times help with code simplifications, for example to replace code that manually increments iterators by a `for (auto x : items)` loop, but remember it's just a means to an end, not an end in itself.
 If all you need is `std::clamp`, just write it yourself.